Skip to Content

 MorionBlack smoky quartz, almost opaque.

-Different Kinds of Quartz and its colors
+Different Kinds of Quartz and its Colors

 TIP: Do you know how to test the hardness of quartz or any other rock or mineral?
-The best option is to use Mohs Scale Test Kits.
+The best option is to use the Mohs Scale Test Kits.
 Check out the best Mohs Scale Test Kits in the article below:

-3 Best Mohs Scale Test Kits: Test Hardness of Your Gemstones
+3 Best Mohs Scale Test Kits: Test the Hardness of Your Gemstones

 What Are the Varieties of Quartz?

-Rock crystal
+Rock Crystal

 Amethyst